tgleigh202/botframework-ivr/README.md

 Please note:  this is a Beta (preview) version of software, and as with any preview software, there may be initial risks and limitations you run into, such as a need to integrate with your existing IVR, etc.  We are actively working on and supporting this product and are here to help you in case you run into any issues.
 Reach us at ms-ivr-preview@microsoft.com.

 ## Requirements
 * **IVR Private Preview Approval** - To get started, your Tenant/Organization needs to be approved for a Private Preview of the Microsoft Intelligent Call Center / IVR project.
-Send the e-mail to ms-ivr-preview@microsoft.com with following information
+Send the e-mail to ms-ivr-preview [AT] microsoft.com with following information
   * Tenant/Organization name
   * Azure account e-mail that should be whitelisted,
   * Description of the bot.